The Student News Site of Marjory Stoneman Douglas High School

 Tribune News Service

 In this photo illustration, the welcome screen for the OpenAI “ChatGPT” app is displayed on a laptop screen on Feb.
 3, 2023, in London.
-Photo courtesy of Leon Neal/Getty Images/TNS.
+Photo permission from Leon Neal/Getty Images/TNS.

 Hours of work condensed into mere minutes, the student sweeps aside the writing outline given by the teacher in exchange for a computer.
 Entering the words “ChatGPT” into the search engine bar, the student smiles when the correct website pops up.
 Once the assigned prompt is typed into the platform, the essay writes itself.
 The job is done.